LamprosLabsDAO/NFT-stylus/README.md

 2. Deploy the program:
    `cargo stylus deploy --private-key-path=<PRIVKEY_FILE_PATH>`

-For more options:
+3. If it is not working then you can add the private key directly `cargo stylus deploy --private-key <PRIVKEY_FILE_PATH>>` For more options:
    `cargo stylus deploy --help`

+4. Once it is deployed you can paste you address on https://sepolia.arbiscan.io/ and check the status

 ## 🎨 Interacting with the NFT contract